What inner nurturing will help us cultivate good relationships?

 (note.
 The Sanskrit word for “our own innate nurturing” can also be spelled mātar-īśvara which can also be interpreted as “Pure consciousness (īśvara) that nurtures (mātar). mātar is equivalent to the Latin mater = mother.)

-who in all of us higher surely observe,
+who in all of us higher surely observe with

 vijānataḥ na vijugupsate mohaḥ śokaḥ